Author: Todd

 My mom called me today with a camping update.
 She was excited to have spent the night sleeping next to the grave of an ancestor.
 It was a whimsical act born of a passing comment from a local that her cousin had been buried in that area a number of generations ago.
 Upon learning this, my mom immediately rounded up an elderly resident who had been shown the burial area by his grandfather years ago.
 Together they approximated the burial spot to an overgrown bramble.
 She felt compelled to camp as close as possible for no obvious reason.

 Many philosophies teach that imbalance in our internal and external worlds may be the result of an unresolved relationship with an ancestor.
-In the book It Didn’t Start With You,Mark Wolynn explores the many ways that family trauma may be passed on and expressed in unhealthy cycles of emotion and action.
+In the book It Didn’t Start With You, Mark Wolynn explores the many ways that family trauma may be passed on and expressed in unhealthy cycles of emotion and action.
 Wolynn explores genetic studies showing physiological and emotional PTSD characteristics passed on to children who were not conceived when traumatic events occurred.
 In addition to genetic changes, social interactions and family culture can also unwittingly pass on unresolved emotions from one generation to another.

 Wolynn suggests reflecting on repeated language habits and expressions in our core language during challenging times.
 To look into the places in our lives where intentions are at odds with actions.
-Maybe our behaviours are sometimes irrational because they didn’t start with us.
+Maybe our behaviors are sometimes irrational because they didn’t start with us.

 Holidays such as Pitru Paksha inspire me to contemplate the lives of family members such as my late grandmother.
-Her first husband, at a young age, died suddenly from a massive heart attack as he was walking down the street.
+Her first husband, at a young age, died suddenly from a massive heart attack as he was walking through town.
 This left her in complete poverty with a house full of young children.
 Various receptive families “adopted” her children and she moved to a neighboring town to be a servant girl to “earn her keep”.
-No roads meant that regular (if any) contact with her young children was impossible.
+No connecting roads meant that regular (if any) contact with her young children was impossible.
 As a mother I feel sick and breathless when I think of what she must have endured.
-The unimaginable and heart piercing sorrow of dropping off sobbing children one by one to households that would probably be extending lukewarm welcomes at best given that they were all struggling with the subsistence existence that was the norm at the time.
+The unimaginable and heart piercing sorrow of dropping off sobbing children one by one to households that would probably be extending lukewarm welcomes at best given that they were all struggling with the sustenance maintenance existence that was the norm at the time.
 My Nan eventually met another man (my grandfather) and started a new family.
 I never heard her speak of this part of her first family experience.

 I am wondering if my mother was called by my late cousin to sleep in close proximity of her grave for such a healing session.
 Maybe this cousin from our past had a message to share, a gift to give, or a request to make.